chaoss/wg-evolution/metrics/Fork_Info/Fork_Info.md

 - Count the number of new forks of a repository

 Parameters:
-- Period of time.
+- Date/Time Interval.
 Start and finish time period.
 Default: All-time.
 Period in which number of forks are considered.
 - First forking.
 Boolean value (T/F).
 Default: F. Boolean value to give consideration to the first time that a project is forked.

 ### Filters (optional)